Punch Line (video game): Story

 Several months later, the discarded spirit of Yuta from the current iteration of the loop informs the gang that he is going to go back in time to Rabura's childhood to possess her to write down the plans for the future, and send them to Dr. Tenga.
 He will then go back to December 21, possess his own body, and continue the loop.
-Into the "happy and peaceful future", Chiyoko and Pine continue to fight crime as Strange Juice and Kenji.
+Into the "happy and peaceful future", Mikatan and Yuta--now back in their respective Chiyoko and Pine bodies--continue to fight crime as Strange Juice and Kenji.
 Meanwhile, Ito informs Meika and Rabura that she is now looking after a pet cat called Chiranosuke.
 In a post-game epilogue scene, the spirit of Chiranosuke is seen leaving Yuta's sister Akina, who Chiranosuke had been possessing to help guide Yuta onto the right track.